LEFT: Learnable Fusion of Tri-view Tokens for Unsupervised Time Series Anomaly Detection: Appendices

 \subsection{Ablation Study Details}

-This appendix reports the full ablation results as shown in Table \ref{tab_ablation_results_appendix}, including variants where each component is removed individually.

-The results show that the LEFT achieves the best performance on each dataset and on average, reaching 0.7518 in VUS-ROC and 0.3590 in VUS-PR, which indicates that the strongest results arise when the components are used together.
-Among single-component variants, cycle consistency yields the most pronounced improvement, with the cycle-only setting in Row~3 improving the average to 0.6880 / 0.3320, whereas the other single-component settings remain close to the low baseline range.
-The importance of cycle consistency is further confirmed by Row~13, where removing it while keeping the other three components causes a sharp drop to 0.5422 / 0.2411.
-When cycle consistency is present, adding tri-view interaction or the learnable filterbank produces clear additional gains, as shown by Row~9 and Row~7 compared with Row~3, and the three-component configurations in Rows~11 and~12 remain notably below the full model.
-Cross-path consistency also contributes beyond the cycle constraint, as removing it in Row~14 reduces the average from 0.7518 / 0.3590 to 0.7266 / 0.3416.
-Overall, the ablations support that enforcing time–frequency agreement is central for reliable learning, while the remaining components further improve performance when integrated into the same training and scoring framework.
+This appendix reports the ablation results in Table \ref{tab_ablation_results_appendix}.
+LEFT achieves the best performance on each dataset and on average, reaching 0.7518 in VUS-ROC and 0.3590 in VUS-PR.
+Among single-component variants, cycle consistency brings the largest gain: the cycle-only setting in Row~3 raises the average to 0.6880 / 0.3320, while the other settings stay near the low baseline range.
+Row~13 confirms its importance, as removing cycle consistency with the other components retained sharply drops performance to 0.5422 / 0.2411.
+With cycle consistency, adding tri-view interaction or the learnable filterbank brings further gains, as Rows~9 and 7 show against Row~3, while Rows~11 and~12 remain below the full model.
+Cross-path consistency contributes beyond the cycle constraint, since removing it in Row~14 reduces the average from 0.7518 / 0.3590 to 0.7266 / 0.3416.
+Overall, time-frequency agreement is central to reliable learning, while the other components provide additional gains.